ytvv/podfilter/readme.txt

 *Displays Mage Plate with 0, or 3 sockets.
 Will display if it is eth or not.
 Example, eht mage plate with 3 socket will come up as "Mage plate [3] [eth]"

 *Displays rare circlets, hides white, magical.
+Updated to display white & eth diadems.
 *Displays rare druid pelts.
 Displays non eth with 0,2,and 3 sockets.
 Hides eth, and magical.
 *Displays rare barb helms.
 Displays eth/white 0,2,and 3 sockets.
 Will display if helm is eth or not.
 Hides magical.
 *Displays Greater Talons magical and rare.
 Hides white.